ashiq24/BEENE/README.md

 ```
 An example if provided here for calculating LISI metric from data [example_1.py](https://github.com/ashiq24/BEENE/blob/main/beene/example_1.py).
 It is explained below.

+Importing beene package and other required modules for data loading, generation and preprocessing.
+The **beene.py** should in the same folder as your python script.
 ```python
 from beene import beene_model
 from numpy import random
 from sklearn.preprocessing import OneHotEncoder import numpy as np
 ```
+Generating example data

 ```python
 # creating Random data with 3000 samples and 100 genes per sample.